Social Media Archiving & Preservation: Legal and Ethical Implications for Collecting Institutions

 Sara Day Thomson

-Research Officer at the Digital Preservation Coalition (dpconline.org) where she researches new methods and technologies to support member organisations ensure long-term access to their digital data.
+Digital Archivist at University of Edinburgh.
+Formerly Research Officer at the Digital Preservation Coalition (dpconline.org).
 She project manages the Technology Watch Report Series and coordinates the Web Archiving and Preservation Working Group.
 She is the author of Preserving Social Media, a DPC Technology Watch Report that articulates the challenges of capturing and preserving user-generated content on web-based platforms.
 Her main interests include the preservation of web and social media content, community uptake of new methods and tools, and practical case studies for implementing digital preservation.